cshubhamrao/docker-hub-data/README.md

 Under the mentorship of Nandhini from Docker, our aim is to gather data from Docker Hub and analyse the trends.
 Docker Hub is a cloud-based repository in which Docker users and partners create, test, store and distribute container images.

 # Requirements
+We use Conda to manage the environment and packages.

+We use the following packages (among many others):
 - Python 3.6 or above
 - Pandas
 - Matplotlib